Abraham of Angamaly: Mar Abraham joining in Chaldean Patriarchate

 Faced with a schism, Mar Joseph turned to the Portuguese for help.
 The Portuguese arrested Mar Abraham and shipped him to Europe.
 But on the way he succeeded in escaping at Mozambique, found his way back to Mesopotamia, and went straight to Mar Abdisho IV the Chaldean Patriarch, having realized from the Indian experience that unless he secured a nomination from him it would be difficult to establish himself in Malabar.
 Patriarch Abdisho IV, who re-consecrated Mar Abraham as bishop of Chaldean Catholic Church and sent him to Rome.
-But all the orders which he had received had been conferred in the independent Eastern church, and were therefore from the strict Roman point of view invalid.
-In order to set all doubts at rest, Pope Pius IV arranged for all the orders up to and including the episcopate to be quietly conferred on Mar Abraham.
-The Latin Patriarch of San Severino had ordered Mar Abraham at Venice, from tonsure to priesthood.
-Thus for the third time consecrated as bishop.
-IV.
-However, Abraham succeeded also in obtaining his nomination and creation as Archbishop of Angamaly from the pope.
+In Rome Pope Pius IV welcomed Mar Abraham and on 23 February 1565 wrote a letter to Mar Abdisho IV asking him to appoint Mar Abraham as Archbishop of Angamaly.
 The Pope wanted Mar Abraham to reign jointly with Mar Joseph and he requested patriarch Abdisho to divide the diocese between Mar Joseph and Mar Abraham.
 Both the Patriarch and the Pope, having joined together in sending Mar Abraham to India, gave him authority to divide the sphere of Thomas Christians between himself and Mar Joseph.
 (But this arrangement was never carried into effect, since Mar Joseph having already again been arrested and exiled for a third time, died in Rome in 1569.)

+All the holy orders which Mar Abraham had received had been conferred in the independent Eastern church, and were therefore from the strict Roman point of view invalid or doubt.
+In order to set all doubts at rest, Pope Pius IV arranged for all the orders up to and including the episcopate to be quietly conferred on Mar Abraham.
+John Baptist bishop of Holy Savior had ordered Mar Abraham at Venice, from tonsure to priesthood.
+Mar Abraham was then again consecrated bishop in the Chapel of San Giusto of the Patriarchal Palace of Castello on 17 June 1565 by the Patriarch of Venice Giovanni Trevisan.